 Get your flu shot in minutes while you relax in our modern office environment

-Visit any One Medical office during express flu shot clinic hours or regular lab hours to receive your vaccination
+Drop by any One Medical office during lab hours to get vaccinated

 Our knowledgeable flu shot providers will put you at ease and help answer any questions you have